musical theatre FAQS

 Musical Theatre is one of the most advanced and popular programmes that we run.
 We have recently opened a second day of regular Musical Theatre workshops, as the waiting list for the Saturday sessions was over 2 years’ long!
 Musical Theatre is an exciting and intensive programme, which introduces young people to the rigours and challenges of the genre…exploring a range of material from across the world, members will sing, act, dance and work towards regular presentations.
 It’s a thorough commitment and we need both members and their families to understand exactly what is involved before jumping in.
 Do have a read of our FAQs to find out more!

 Who are the directors of the workshop – how can I find out more about them?

-Juliet Vankay is the director of Musical Theatre, with Richard Norris and Matt Flint being the Music Directors.
+Juliet Vankay is the director of Musical Theatre, with Sam Young being the Music Director.
 Every member of the department is a professional practitioner and they have vast experience as both performers and directors of theatre and musical theatre.
 If you’d like to know more about their training and their experience, have a look at their biographies on the Team page of the website.

 What space do we work in?

-Usually the Saturday workshops will take place in the main theatre at The Dream Factory, and the Wednesday workshops are based in the rehearsal studio.
+Usually Musical Theatre workshops will take place in the main theatre at The Dream Factory.
 Sometimes your space will vary, depending upon special events that are also running at the theatre that day.

 What should I wear to my Musical Theatre workshop?